regoclint/prac/Notes.md

 Kadane's algo
 Tarjan's algo - Bridges
 Array deque can be used for front and back operations. sliding window
-new HashSet(Collection<? extends E) a collection can quickly be copied into a hashset Enhanced for loop over stack gives it in sequential order unlike pop Path of binary search passes over the closest values to target To access parent nodes of binary
+new HashSet(Collection<? extends E>) a collection can quickly be copied into a hashset Enhanced for loop over stack gives it in sequential order unlike pop Path of binary search passes over the closest values to target To access parent nodes of binary
     convert tree to graph
     make a parent map for each node
-For DP if one dimension of the array can go negative then instead of matrix can use an array of hashmaps (longest arith seq) PQ can be optimised by storing only required size -> Klogn To store array index in row * C + col. To retrieve the index row= storedValue / C and col = storedValue % C
+For DP if one dimension of the array can go negative then instead of matrix can use an array of hashmaps (longest arith seq) PQ can be optimised by storing only required size -> nlogK To store array index in row * C + col. To retrieve the index row= storedValue / C and col = storedValue % C. or store int[2]

 LCA
     For BST - its where the values divide